aceaceace30/personal-website/README.md

 This is my personal website used for sharing recent projects and details about myself.

 ### Built With
-Python 3.7, Django 3.1.2, Django Rest Framework 3.12.2, MySQL, Bootstrap, Jquery
+Python 3.7, Django 3.1.2, Django Rest Framework 3.12.2, Postgres, Bootstrap, Jquery

 ### Prerequisites
-Python, MySQL
+Python, Postgres

 ## Api Reference